RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 Finally, I collaborated on the documentation and PowerPoint writing.

 2. **What did you learn as a result of doing your project?**

+   I learnt two main things in the process of writing the parser.
+The first point is to focus on error handling during the writing of the parser, because we have to take into account the situation where the user is unfamiliar with the interface and mess up, and a good error handling can improve the user's efficiency and provide them with the results they want in a faster way.
+Secondly, as fetching data is relatively time consuming, the coder writing the parser should include some edge cases in advance, for example, there is no market data on Saturdays and Sundays, which should not affect the user's ability to specify a start date and an end date for fetching data; and the time difference between the exchange and UTC should be taken into account.

+   In the process of writing a trading strategy, I learnt about the building a trading strategy and the associated test and debug techniques.
+Firstly, I realised that understanding the interface and class of the trading software (Strategy Studio) is the most crucial step, which solves some basic problems such as what equations to call or what type of variables to set.
+At the same time, I learned how to improve the pnl, such as parameter tuning and stop-loss, and was able to effectively debug programs in conjunction with order/fill output.

+   Finally, I learned some scripting skills related to automatuion and vm setting, which I think I have rarely covered in other projects.

 3. **If you had a time machine and could go back to the beginning, what would you have done differently?**
 4. **If you were to continue working on this project, what would you continue to do to improve it, how, and why?**
 5. **What advice do you offer to future students taking this course and working on their semester long project.
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**